Position: The Hidden Costs and Measurement Gaps of Reinforcement Learning with Verifiable Rewards: Perspective I: The RLVR Tax: Benefits, Costs, and Controls

 \subsection{Safety and Privacy}

 Long, explicit reasoning traces widen the attack and leakage surface.
 Frontier reasoning models are jailbreakable at high rates; automated attacks approach deterministic success in the studied settings, and success rises with attempt and context budgets~\citep{KassianikKarbasi2025,zhou2025hidden,jiang2025safechain}.
 Many-shot evaluations show the same scaling.
 Targeted defenses tuned specifically to that regime can sharply reduce measured attack success in controlled tests, but these gains are brittle across models and budgets and can impose utility costs~\citep{ackerman2025manyshot}.
-Richer CoT also increase privacy risk: attributes, confidential prompts, and dataset contents can be reconstructed more easily as intermediate reasoning grows~\citep{green2025leakythoughtslargereasoning}.
+Richer CoT also increases privacy risk: attributes, confidential prompts, and dataset contents can be reconstructed more easily as reasoning traces grow longer~\citep{green2025leakythoughtslargereasoning}.
 Safety tuning itself can impose a ``safety tax,'' degrading math and coding unless staged and balanced carefully~\citep{huang2025safety,zhang2025should}.
-Our practice is to cap best-of-$N$ and chain-of-thought length at evaluation and to filter or redact private content in traces (see \secref{sec:protocol-calibration}\textbf{ (C)}), while reporting many-shot jailbreak stress tests and a clear refusal policy as part of standard evaluation (see \secref{sec:protocol-eval}\textbf{ (D)}).